ayberkt/turkish-pos-tagger/README.md

 ## TODO
 - [ ] Correctly isolate sentences from each other
-- [ ] When counting frequencies of words, include each possible POS of all words.
-This should increase the accuracy.
-- [ ] I might be able to increase the accuracy by filtering some of the data from the treebank e.g. ignoring commas might increase accuracy.
+- [ ] It  might be possible to increase the accuracy by filtering some of the data from the treebank e.g. ignoring commas.
-- [x] Avoid warnings; this is a hard one since I will have to modify `Data.HMM`.

 This project uses the METU-Sabanci treebank.